Brazil vs Morroco World Cup Odds and Predictions

 Arbitrage: Computed from best bid/ask when available (otherwise mid); after-fee spread applies the configured fee model only.

 Brazil is one of the leading contenders to win the World Cup this summer.
-They’re trading at 8.6% on Polymarket and 9.5% on Kalshi, which leaves it below just four teams: Spain, England, France, and Argentina.
+They’re trading at 9.5% on Polymarket and 9.0% on Kalshi, which leaves them below just four teams: France, Spain, England, and Portugal.
 Our aggregated cross-platform odds tracker provides current probability synthesis from Kalshi and Polymarket with arbitrage detection and venue comparison.
 Odds and implied probabilities updated every 30 minutes.

 Match preview and odds analysis